-BHP Billiton has reached a settlement with the Australian Taxation Office relating to a long-running dispute over the miner’s part-owned marketing hub in Singapore.
+BHP Billiton has reached a settlement with the Australian Taxation Office (ATO) relating to their long-running dispute over the miner’s part-owned marketing hub in Singapore.

 As part of the settlement, BHP will pay $529 million in additional taxes for the income years 2003 to 2018.